 The Altar Stone also is similarly aligned, as are two post holes just to the north of it, but along with other features so aligned that is for further investigation.

 This alignment has, as far as I can tell, been missed by all previous researchers because it has just been assumed that the Great Trilithon either is or should be symmetrical with the rest of the Trilithon Horseshoe.
 See below for Hawkins Plan where such an assumption is made.

 But it wasn't.
-The original builders were clever than that and incorporates two separate alignments into one Trilithon, both sunrises and both sunsets.
+The original builders were cleverer than that and it incorporates two separate alignments into one Trilithon, both sunrises and both sunsets.

 There is an argument that because the outer ring of Sarsens, especially stone 10, blocks the actual viewing along the alignment, then it cannot exist.
 Obviously the Great Trilithon was erected before the outer ring and it may follow the positioning of previous wooden posts.